NicoDeshler/Roots/README.md

 # Roots
-Learning and using open science best-practices with Roots for Resilience UoA
+Learning to yse open science best-practices with Roots for Resilience at UoA